benceAmbrus1/RSSWebAppGenerali/README.md

   where name="DefaultConnection", set connectionString attribute to match your database connectionString.

-## After setting is done execute the followin script in your database:
+## After setting is done execute the following script in your database:

 ```
 /****** Object:  Table [dbo].[AspNetFeedLinks]    Script Date: 2018.
 12. 04.
 22:41:51 ******/